staceybailey/cc17-webhooks2/README.md

     grWebhook.payload = request.body; <br/>
 and now with  grWebhook.payload = request.body.dataString;
 ??
-set to just body, which is declared at the top of the code.
+set to just body, which is declared at the top of the code.<br/> and final test with an invalid secret.